Papers from this Research Program¶

 | 3 | Int'l Review of Law and Economics | 50–55% | Strong topical fit and more reachable; values applied enforcement evaluation over heroic identification. |

-Differentiator: the current paper detects; this paper asks whether detection changes behavior.
-No triage-architecture or cost-of-evidence content — the contribution is enforcement evaluation.
+Differentiator: the current paper ranks forensic priority; this paper asks whether adjudication changes behavior.
+No evidence-allocation or cost-of-evidence content — the contribution is enforcement evaluation.
 Binding constraint, stated honestly: the count of distinct adjudicated SP cartels is small, so the event-study is power-limited; cross-state CADE records would be the natural fix.

 Idea 2.7 — Reference Prices as a Collusive Instrument¶